 - Can he or she avoid unreasonable and costly delays?

-Fortunately, the process can be efficient and fair.
+Fortunately, the valuation process can be efficient and fair in a divorce.

 A business has a value